FiveStonesFam/five-stones-church-341ca/content/pages/about.md

       ## **COME AS YOU ARE!**

-      At City Hope Church, there is no dress code.
+      At Five Stones Church, there is no dress code.
 Wear whatever makes you comfortable!
 This is a judgement free zone!

       ### **BRING THE KIDS!**

-      CityKIDS is available for children birth – 5th grade.
+      FS KIDS is available for children birth – 5th grade.
 Our goal each and every weekend is to help you ensure that your child develops into the leader God designed them to be.
-CityKIDS is available during each worship experience so you can enjoy a great service knowing your child is being loved and nurtured!
+FS KIDS is available during each worship experience so you can enjoy a great service knowing your child is being loved and nurtured!
     styles: